ruquant/tezkernels/README.md

 rustup target add wasm32-unknown-unknown
 ```

+### Install Cap'n Proto

+The `Cap'n proto` tools is required by the example `hello-kernel`.
+Please read https://capnproto.org/install.html to install it to your system.

 ### Build kernel to WASM with Cargo

 We provide pre-defined tasks for building kernels, that requires [`cargo-make`](https://github.com/sagiegurari/cargo-make):